sanupkr/alpha-grep-tha/README.md

 Different csv files are presented in multiple tabs

-Data from csv is presented in a tabular format with pagination and sorting functionality
+Data from csv is presented in a tabular format with pagination, sorting and search functionality

 User can choose to add a new csv and visualize its content under same sub folder